mharen/mharen.github.io/blog/2011/2011-07-reseeding-all-identity-values-in.md

 title: Reseeding *All* Identity Values in a Database
 ---

-<p><em>(This post was written against SQL Server 2000.
-The concepts apply to more recent versions, but the batch script may not work on them.)</em></p>
+*(This post was written against SQL Server 2000.
+The concepts apply to more recent versions, but the batch script may not work on them.)*

-<p>If you work intimately with databases for very long, you might run into an issue where you can’t insert a record because of some weird duplicate primary key error:</p>
+If you work intimately with databases for very long, you might run into an issue where you can’t insert a record because of some weird duplicate primary key error:
 <blockquote>

-<p><font color="#ff0000">Msg 2627, Level 14, State 1, Line whatever        <br />Violation of PRIMARY KEY constraint 'PK'.
-Cannot insert duplicate key in object '&lt;table&gt;'.</font>       <br />The statement has been terminated.</p>
+<font color="#ff0000">Msg 2627, Level 14, State 1, Line whatever

+Violation of PRIMARY KEY constraint 'PK'.
+Cannot insert duplicate key in object '&lt;table&gt;'.</font>

+The statement has been terminated.
 </blockquote>

-<p>“That’s strange,” you’ll say, because it’s failing on an identity column, which is supposed to auto-increment.
-Here’s a test case that demonstrates this behavior, and the fix:</p>
+“That’s strange,” you’ll say, because it’s failing on an identity column, which is supposed to auto-increment.
+Here’s a test case that demonstrates this behavior, and the fix:
 <blockquote>   <pre class="csharpcode"><span class="kwrd">CREATE</span> <span class="kwrd">TABLE</span> IdentityTest (ID <span class="kwrd">INT</span> <span class="kwrd">IDENTITY</span> <span class="kwrd">PRIMARY</span> <span class="kwrd">KEY</span>)

 <span class="rem">-- insert auto-incrementing values</span>